CaskAle/summit-pi-project/TJBot-setup-notes.md

   The Quad 9 nameservers (9.9.9.9) are IBM owned and maintained nameservers that focus on security and privacy.
 No harm in using them, your choice.

   - **nodejs**:
-  Answer when asked if you would like to install a newer version of Node.js.
-You will be upgrading to an even newer version at the end of this setup exercise anyway.
+  Answer **NO** when asked if you would like to install a newer version of Node.js.

   - **Install Location**:
   All of the instructions and scripts for the TJBot recipes expect to find the TJBot code in the default location.
 It is definitely best to accept the default here.